numlims/numlims.github.io/readme.md

 the html (if not there already) and a `doc-publish` section for getting the generated html into this repo.

-in this repo's `index.html`, add a link to your program's doc folder:
+if it's a new program, add a link to the program's doc folder in this repo's `index.html`.

 ```
 <a href="myprogram">my program</a>